 I’d also love to know if you’ve used your cycle to hack your life and how you do it.
 Your wisdom and sharing will no doubt help others – be sure to leave your comment in the comments section below.

-You might also like to check out my gorgeous friend Claire Baker and her book, Adore Your Cycle for a much deeper insight into your cycle OR for my visual friends, check out my e-class, Debunking Ovulation.
-We’ve got something for everybody!
+You might also like to check out my gorgeous friend Claire Baker and her book, Adore Your Cycle for a much deeper insight into your cycle OR for my visual friends, check out my masterclasses in The Membership X Nat Kringoudis, we’ve got something for everybody!